cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    # D triggers if C fails to submit successfully:
        R1 = "C:submit-fail => D"

-A possible use case for submit-fail triggers: if a task goes into the submit-failed state, possibly after several job submission retries, another task that inherits the same runtime but sets a different job submission method and/or host could be triggered to, in effect, run the same job on a different platform.
+A possible use case for submit-fail triggering: if a task fails to submit, possibly after multiple retries, another task that inherits (mostly) the same runtime could be triggered to submit the same job to an alternative platform.

 Conditional Triggers